 This could truly be a golden age of access to books and information for people with print disabilities—such as people who are blind or are dyslexic.
-There are millions of readers that can’t access a print book because of blindness or low vision, mobility impairments or severe learning disabilities.
-For them, ebook technology promises a new world of opportunity.
+There are millions of readers that can’t access a print book because of blindness or low vision, mobility impairments or learning disabilities such as dyslexia.
+For them, ebook technology promises a new world of opportunity for accessible content.
 In fact, for the first time in history, people with print disabilities may be able to purchase and fully utilize an entire world of newly published books, instantly upon publication.

 As the nonprofit tech company operating Bookshare, the largest library of accessible ebooks in the world, Benetech believes the time is right for the publishing world to seize this era of opportunity.
 We believe that all content born digital can—and should—be born accessible.